“Kubernetes is overkill for a homelab.”

 Start with a single node running K3s.
 Pick one real application that you or your family will actually use—not a demo app.
 Deploy it, monitor it, and keep it running reliably.
 Only after you’ve mastered single-node operations should you expand to multi-node for HA.

 Don’t try to implement everything at once.
-I’ve watched engineers burn out trying to set up service mesh, observability stack, GitOps tooling, and multiple applications simultaneously.
+Setting up service mesh, observability stack, GitOps tooling, and multiple applications simultaneously might bee too much.
 Build incrementally.
 Get something working and reliable, then add complexity as you need it.

 Document everything as infrastructure as code.
 Terraform for the cluster itself, Helm charts or raw manifests for applications, GitOps workflows for deployment.
 If you can’t recreate your cluster from git clone and a few commands, you’re doing it wrong.
 This discipline pays dividends when you inevitably need to rebuild.